douaemaarouf/class-03-nav-practice/README.md

 In this activity we will practice creating navigation between multiple web pages.

+This is a practice activity; not for credit.
+Feel free to expand as inspired.

 ## Instructions

 - use the `<a>` element to **link** the `index.html` and `popular.html` pages to each other